The Uncertain Future of American Libraries

 1. ~1793, the American public lending library concept was innovated by Benjamin Franklin in 1973 via the Library Company of Philadelphia.

 2. Libraries work because of this policy 17 U.S.C. § 109(a) called the "First Sale Doctrine" (right of first sale) which, "gives the owners of copyrighted works the rights to sell, lend, or share their copies without having to obtain permission or pay fees".
-Libraries buy books and then lend these books to patrons. https://libguides.ala.org/copyright/firstsale.
+Libraries buy books or receive donations and then lend these books to patrons. https://libguides.ala.org/copyright/firstsale.

 3. ~1900 Andrew Carnegie helped fund 2,500 libraries according to brilliant "Carnegie formula" which (as prerequisite funding) required the local government to commit to drawing public funding + paying staff for maintenance, operating as non-profit, and providing the building site. https://en.wikipedia.org/wiki/Carnegie_library